The House Of Tudor

 In the spring of 1486 the new king went on progress through his realm, among other places, he visited York, where Richard III had, through his connections with the city, been very popular.
 Outwardly at least, he seems to have been well received.

 Rebellion broke out in support of a pretender, Lambert Simnel, who posed as the young Earl of Warwick.
 He was supported by Richard's appointed heir, John de la Pole, the Earl of Lincoln and Francis Lovell, along with Richard's sister Margaret, Duchess of Burgundy.
 Henry paraded the real Warwick through the streets of London to no avail.
-The rebels landed from Ireland and the king's army, under the Earl of Oxford, a superb general, met them at Stoke on 16th June,1487.
+The rebels landed from Ireland and the king's army, under the Earl of Oxford, a superb general, met them at the Battle of Stoke Field on 16th June,1487.
 Lincoln himself was killed.
 Henry dealt leniently with Simnel who was taken and put to work in the palace kitchens.

 Henry's foreign policy was dictated by the need to secure the dynasty he had founded.
 In 1488 he aided Francis of Brittany.
 His motives seem to have been to check the power of France, whom he did not want in control of the Channel, as this conjured up the haunting spectre of France, in alliance with the Scots at her northern border, surrounding England, representing a very real threat to her security.
 Francis eventually accepted French domination.
 Henry later aided Francis successor, Anne of Brittany.